Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Methods

 \subsection{The ZANIM and ZANIM-LN distributions}

-The main challenge in dealing with an excess of zeros in multivariate count-compositional settings, compared to univariate cases, is that the zero-inflation can occur in a single category or across multiple categories.
+The main challenge in dealing with excess zeros in multivariate count-compositional settings, compared to univariate cases, is that the zero-inflation can occur in a single category or across multiple categories.
 Extreme cases where zeros co-occur in all but one category are said to exhibit $N$-inflation.
-In our recent research \citep{Menezes2025}, we provided new probabilistic characterisations of zero-inflated extensions of the multinomial and DM distributions, deriving their probability mass function (PMF) and other key statistical properties.
+In our recent research \citep{Menezes2025}, we provided new probabilistic characterisations of zero-inflated extensions of the multinomial and DM distributions, deriving their probability mass functions (PMF) and other key statistical properties.
 The proposed framework represents both distributions as finite mixture distributions with $2^d$ components, which share a total of $2d$ parameters.
 In particular, the zero-and-$N$-inflated multinomial (ZANIM) distribution introduced by \citet{Menezes2025}, is characterised by the following stochastic representation:

 where $\delta_{\mathbf{0}_d}(\cdot)$ denotes the Dirac measure with unit mass at $\mathbf{0}_d$ and

 such that the individual-level count probabilities $\bm{\vartheta}_i=(\vartheta_{i1}, \ldots, \vartheta_{id})$ are functions of the category-specific parameters $\theta_j$ and $\zeta_j$, which represent the population-level count and structural zero probabilities, respectively.
 Notably, $\bm{\vartheta}_i$ exhibits spikes at zero induced by the latent at-risk indicators $\mathbf{z}_i$, which in turn depend \textit{a priori} on the $\zeta_j$ parameters.
 We stress that $\bm{\vartheta}_i$ describe within- and between-subject heterogeneity, while $\bm{\theta}$ characterises the counts at a global level.